Employer/Commuter Tax Benefits

 Years ago, a simple yet ingenious idea took root: By allowing workers to defray public transportation costs through their employers' benefits packages, we could reduce traffic congestion and improve air quality.
 In 1998, Congress amended the tax code to allow employees to take advantage of commuter benefit using their own pre-tax dollars.

 Today, commuter benefits have joined health, retirement and disability at the top of the list of voluntary benefits offered to employees by their employers.
-Federal law allows employers three ways to reduce the cost of commuting via public transportation (bus, vanpool, train or ferry) for employees.
-Companies can offer employees:
+In the 2018 tax bill, some of the transportation benefits have changed:

-If an employer pays an amount over the monthly limit to an employee, it should be treated as taxable income.
-An employee may pay part of all of the cost of public transportation with pre-tax income via a payroll deduction; the employee can set aside up to $255 per month of pretax income during 2016 tax year.
+An employee may pay part of all of the cost of public transportation with pre-tax income via a payroll deduction; the employee can set aside up to $255 per month of pretax income during the tax year.
 The employee saves federal withholding and FICA payroll taxes on the amount of deducted.
 The employer saves paying FICA on the amount deducted.
 Pre-tax payroll deductions are referenced in the Internal Revenue Code, Section 132(f) as amended by TEA-21, Title IX, Section 910.

 To review the IRS’ Employer Tax Guide to Fringe Benefits, go to: http://www.irs.gov/pub/irs-pdf/p15b.pdf Please check with your company’s tax advisor on all IRS related issues.